-Be careful to always use VPN within the legal guidelines provided by the country.
-So, please always read the Terms of Service of any VPN provider you intend to sign up.
+Be careful to always use a VPN within the legal guidelines provided by the country.
+So, please always read the Terms of Service of any VPN provider you intend to sign up for.

 As you can see from this rather short list, there are many more countries that do not ban the use of VPNs as compared to those that do.
-In most cases, the ban on VPNs comes from a government who wishes to have more control over their citizens.
+In most cases, the ban on VPNs comes from a government that wishes to have more control over its citizens.

 In reality, there is no legal reason that can be used to ban VPNs as they are merely tools.
 Regardless of this, more countries have been considering more tightly regulating VPN use and likely the list will eventually grow.